Xuexiang National Forest Park

 Xuexiang National Forest Park (雪乡国家森林公园), is a national forest park in Changting township, Hailin, Heilongjiang, China.
 The Xuexiang National Forest Park occupies a large area that includes both the China Snow Town and a vast underdeveloped forest preservation area that surrounds the central touristic town.

 History

 The national forest park is established in 1948.

-It has been categorized as an AAAA level tourist site by the China National Tourism Administration.
+In October 2010, it has been categorized as an AAAA level tourist site by the China National Tourism Administration.

+Xuexiang overcharging incident

+During the winter solstice of 2017 and 2018, a customer complaints of overcharging occurred in Xuexiang.
+On December 29, 2017, the WeChat public account Yimumu published an article in which the author claims he and his party who encountered hotel fraud and malicious overcharging of guests while visiting Xuexiang.

 Climate

 Snow falls every October to April of next year.